scionproto/scion/doc/dev/run.rst

 *********************
-Running SCION locally
+Running SCION Locally
 *********************

-SCION is an internet architecture and SCION networks are composed of many hosts running the SCION control-plane services, routers and SCION-enabled applications.
+SCION is an Internet architecture and SCION networks are composed of many hosts running the SCION control-plane services, routers, and SCION-enabled applications.
-To simplify development, testing and tinkering, we provide a tool that generates test topologies and runs an entire SCION "internet" on a single machine.
+To simplify development, testing, and tinkering, we provide a tool that generates test topologies and runs an entire SCION "Internet" on a single machine.
 Packets are only sent between different processes on the same host, not over the network.

 Running SCION in this developement setup, is also called running a **local topology**.